 The Acceptance and Rules

 If Governor Scott in Vermont accepts and signs the bill or measure passed, then by July 2016, the state should be able to legally introduce the recreational cannabis programs to adult residents in the state.
 Residents have to be 21 years or older in order to get access to recreational cannabis for adult use.
 They are permitted to grow up to two marijuana plants each time until plant maturity.
 Adult residents cannot possess more than an ounce of marijuana or there can be negative legal consequences.
-It is important to know the laws and regulations for recreational cannabis so you do not have to receive any legal penalties.
+It’s important to know the laws and regulations for recreational cannabis so you don’t receive any legal penalties.
 Therefore, prepare yourself for that before and if the law goes into effect.

 The Governor Decision